Guide to a Perfect trip in Egypt!

 Situated to the South of the Great Temple of Aten, lies the smaller Temple of the god Aten which is now being restored and will hopefully open to the public in the future.
 A better-preserved complex is the Northern Palace of Nefertiti where the layout of the structure can still be observed beside some of the wonderful mosaic floors of the Palace

 The most interesting sections of the historical site of Tell El Amarna today are the two sets of cliff tombs situated at each end of the ancient city of Akhet Aton.

 These tombs display some wall paintings and carvings that are extremely interesting and matchless all over Egypt as it gives the guests the chance to view the distinctive art of this period of the New Kingdom in ancient Egypt where many features of the classical art that was practiced in the Old and the Middle Kingdom were modified and transformed

-Situated at the Northern section of the ruins of Tell El Amarna, there is the other section that hosts the royal tombs of this historical site.
-These tombs are far less accessible than the others in the Southern section but never less rewarding.
+Situated in the northern section of the ruins of Tell El Amarna, there is another section that hosts the royal tombs of this historical site.
+These tombs are far less accessible than the others in the southern section but still very enjoyable to see.